t4khosu/JS13K-2023/ideas/README.md

 ![Latin Translation](LatinTranslation.png)

-## Brewery/Tavern/Inn Management
-The player has the role of an owner of a brewery, tavern (and inn).
-Every day the player gets N action points with which they can brew beer, sell beer, manage their private life, etc. Brewing beer in this era of time can be dangerous, since you don't want to give your customers something with too little alcohol.
-Otherwise, bacteria could kill your customers.
-The goal is to generate a lot of revenue and improve your buildings.

-Pro
-* Simple

-Contra
-* Not limited to the 13. century

-## (!)
-Church in a Mafia Simulation
-* Increase the number of followers
-* kill everyone who stands in your way
-* special events "inquisition"
-* point and click game

-## (!)
-Catharian
-* You play a catharian
-* The catholic church wants to kill you
-* Your goal is to evade the catholic christians as long as possible
-* improve your belief and gain "holy power"
-* might be a funny rogue like (or lite)

-## (!)
-Bitlife + (Church + Brewery)
-* combine with rogue lite/like elements
-* decide which route to take: curch or catharian
-* more options than in Bitlife: you should be able to do stuff
-* may not be too enjoyable, but can easily be implemented in one month
-* more real decisions + more transparancy what are the consequences of the player's actions

 ## Genghis Khan
 A mini real time strategy game in whichg Ghengis Kan takes over the world.
 The game is level based and each mission represents a simple historic event.